“Til death do we split the check”

 “We don’t both need to do it.
 He/She is better at managing the money, so why should I bother?”

 The danger here is that when you are married, keeping track of whose money is whose is a fight waiting to happen.
 At this point in the relationship the money isn’t yours and it isn’t mine, it is ours.
 Get used to it.
+This is why having all of the early conversations about money and discussing your financial future together is so important.
+It’s about building a pillar of trust around money management and navigating your finances as a couple, no longer as individuals.

 And while it may sound great to divide and conquer, it can lead to important needs going unmet and uncertainty about the future for half of you.
 While there can be a primary action taker, decisions need to be made together.
 Not only should you both understand what you are deciding, but most importantly how it could effect you in the future.